04kyeong/Datathon23_Sustainability/README.md

 TAMU Datathon 2023 Challenge: Build Your Own - How sustainble TAMU Datathon 23 participants are.

-Purpose: October is National Campus Sustainability Month.
+Purpose: October is International Campus Sustainability Month.
 That interested me a lot with what sustainability means and on what stage we are on.

 \Framework: Mapped out a specific issue or point of interest